hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

+* `instance_id` - The server-assigned unique identifier of this instance.

 * `metadata_fingerprint` - The unique fingerprint of the metadata.

 * `self_link` - The URI of the created resource.